- Improving Performance with IT Process Automation Tools (ITPA)

 - Automatically schedule jobs to relevant parties, e.g. monitor real-time events and schedule tasks from pre-defined Service Level Agreement (SLA) measures

-- Optimise disk space capacity in servers, e.g. scheduled disk space monitoring, automatically deleting Temp folders etc.
+- Optimise disk space capacity in servers, e.g. scheduled disk space monitoring and alerting, automatically deleting Temp folders etc.

 - Enhance onboarding and offboarding processes through automation